-MIDI: Allows a MIDI clock signal to retrigger the start of the LFO cycle.
+MIDI: Allows a MIDI clock signal to retrigger the LFO.
+MIDI Clock triggering the LFO is not implemented in Version 1.0

 KB: Allows the LFO to be retriggered when a note on the keyboard is started.
 ENV.
 GATE: Allows a gate input to the ENVELOPE GATE jack on the back panel to retrigger the LFO.